-Although the year 2022 is still young, many luminaries within the wide sphere of the music community have already left us.
+Many luminaries within the wide sphere of the music community left us in 2022.

-Below are just some of the artists and music industry influencers we’ve lost to date this year.
+Below are just some of the artists and music industry influencers we lost.
 They are arranged alphabetically, the person’s name followed by the death date and a brief description of who they were.

 If an artist’s name is highlighted in blue, you can click on it to be taken to Best Classic Bands’ full obituary.